Gestalt psychology: Origin and history

 By 1914, the first published references to Gestalt theory could be found in a footnote of Gabriele von Wartensleben's application of Gestalt theory to personality.
 She was a student at Frankfurt Academy for Social Sciences, who interacted deeply with Wertheimer and Köhler.

 Through a series of experiments, Wertheimer discovered that a person observing a pair of alternating bars of light can, under the right conditions, experience the illusion of movement between one location and the other.
 He noted that this was a perception of motion absent any moving object.
 That is, it was pure phenomenal motion.
 He dubbed it phi ("phenomenal") motion.
 Wertheimer's publication of these results in 1912 marks the beginning of Gestalt psychology.
 In comparison to von Ehrenfels and others who had used the term "gestalt" earlier in various ways, Wertheimer's unique contribution was to insist that the "gestalt" is perceptually primary.
 The gestalt defines the parts from which it is composed, rather than being a secondary quality that emerges from those parts.
-Wertheimer took the more radical position that "what is given me by the melody does not arise ... as a secondary process from the sum of the pieces as such.
-Instead, what takes place in each single part already depends upon what the whole is", (1925/1938).
-In other words, one hears the melody first and only then may perceptually divide it up into notes.
-Similarly, in vision, one sees the form of the circle first—it is given "im-mediately" (i.e., its apprehension is not mediated by a process of part-summation).
+Wertheimer took the more radical position that one hears the melody first and only then may perceptually divide it up into notes.
+Similarly, in vision, one sees the form of the circle first, with its apprehension not mediated by a process of part-summation.
 Only after this primary apprehension might one notice that it is made up of lines or dots or stars.

 The two men who served as Wertheimer's subjects in the phi experiments were Köhler and Koffka.
-Köhler was an expert in physical acoustics, having studied under physicist Max Planck (1858–1947), but had taken his degree in psychology under Carl Stumpf (1848–1936).
+Köhler was an expert in physical acoustics, having studied under physicist Max Planck, but had taken his degree in psychology under Carl Stumpf.
 Koffka was also a student of Stumpf's, having studied movement phenomena and psychological aspects of rhythm.
-In 1917, Köhler (1917/1925) published the results of four years of research on learning in chimpanzees.
-Köhler showed, contrary to the claims of most other learning theorists, that animals can learn by "sudden insight" into the "structure" of a problem, over and above the associative and incremental manner of learning that Ivan Pavlov (1849–1936) and Edward Lee Thorndike (1874–1949) had demonstrated with dogs and cats, respectively.
+In 1917, Köhler published the results of four years of research on learning in chimpanzees.
+Köhler showed, contrary to the claims of most other learning theorists, that animals can learn by "sudden insight" into the "structure" of a problem, over and above the associative and incremental manner of learning that Ivan Pavlov and Edward Lee Thorndike had demonstrated with dogs and cats, respectively.